About the authors

 His passion for Australian history embues much of his work, particularly a three volume series focusing on the people of Australia, Australians.
 He has recently begun a series of crime novels set in colonial Australia co-written with his daughter Meg, citing that he has too many ideas to write himself in his remaining years.

-Keneally visited China in 1979 as a founding member of the Australian government’s Australia-China Council, involved in the creation of the China Daily, and the first overseas delegate visit to the Entombed Warriors, as well as academic and other exchanges.
+Keneally visited China in 1979 as a founding member of the Australian government’s Australia-China Council, and the first overseas delegate visit to the Entombed Warriors, as well as academic and other exchanges.

 Keneally is an official ‘Australian Living Treasure’ and in 1983 he was made an Officer of the Order of Australia.